openshift-service-mesh/federation/docs/enhancements/1-crds-and-kubebuilder.md

 #### MeshFederation

-`MeshFederation` must be a cluster-scoped resource, because it will be a parent for resources created in many namespaces.
+`MeshFederation` specifies settings related only to mesh federation topology, and it does not configure federation-controller workload resources.
-This resource will contain settings related only to mesh-federation topology, not federation-controller settings.
+Workload-related resources, like `Deployment`, `Service` etc. will be still configured with helm values.
-The controller remains managed by helm values.
+This resource must be cluster-scoped, because it will be used as a parent for resources created in multiple namespaces.

 ```yaml
 apiGroup: federation.openshift-service-mesh.io/v1alpha1